Peterwil000/apcs-2023/SHWILON.md

 ↪I coded the simple method that allows the user to choose the scene when first booting up into the game

 How can we try it?
-↪ You will be able to play test the game - the game will most likely moved to itch.io
+↪ You will be able to play test the game - you will be able to download the game file and play the game